Sourdough is the best traditional grain prep method, hands down.

 And soon your family will be saying: “This is the best bread EVER!”

-Here’s why you should embrace sourdough in your traditional kitchen (provided you can eat grains and gluten).
+Here’s why you should embrace sourdough in your traditional kitchen, provided you can eat grains and gluten.
+(Or you can try gluten-free sourdough bread too!)

 It’s the most nutritious.
 If done right*, sourdough is the most effective grain preparation, surpassing the effectiveness of soaking or sprouting.
 The wild yeasts and bacteria in the starter pre-digest gluten, consume grain sugar and neutralize anti-nutrients such as phytic acid and enzyme inhibitors.
 Einkorn is already easier to digest and has less phytic acid than newer grains, so if you combine this ancient grain with the power of sourdough, you end up with marvelously digestible and nutritious baked goods!